 [Section 36 amended by No. 68 of 2004 s.
 44.]

-37. Certificated quarry manager
+37. Quarry manager, appointment and functions of

 (1) The principal employer of every mine employing any person in quarry operations must appoint a person qualified for appointment in respect of those quarry operations under subsection (2) or (3) to be the quarry manager for the mine with responsibility to control and supervise the quarry operations on a daily basis.